Mark-MDO47/HalloweenEyes/README.md

 John and I will make a plastic skull with one or two eyes that will follow people.
 If there are multiple people, it will follow one for a while then choose another and follow that for a while.
 - Based on https://learn.adafruit.com/hallowing-all-seeing-skull.
 - Upgrades to use Artificial Intelligence image processing - face tracking
-  - Maybe using Ultralytics approach https://www.youtube.com/watch?v=hHyHmOtmEgs&list=PL1FZnkj4ad1PFJTjW4mWpHZhzgJinkNV0&index=46
+  - Maybe using Ultralytics and YOLOv8 approach https://www.youtube.com/watch?v=hHyHmOtmEgs&list=PL1FZnkj4ad1PFJTjW4mWpHZhzgJinkNV0&index=46
-  - Maybe using TinyML approach
+  - Maybe using TinyML approach https://www.hackster.io/mjrobot/computer-vision-at-the-edge-with-grove-vision-ai-module-v2-0003c7
   - Maybe using OpenCV approach